M. G. Vassanji: Career

 He again won the Giller Prize in 2003 for The In-Between World of Vikram Lall, the first writer to win this prize twice.
 In 2006, When She Was Queen was shortlisted for the City of Toronto Book Award.
 The Assassin's Song, released in 2007, was short-listed for the 2007 Giller Prize, the Rogers Prize, and the Governor General's Prize in Canada, as well as the Crossword Prize in India.
 In 2009 his travel memoir, A Place Within: Rediscovering India, won the Governor-General's Prize for nonfiction.
 He has also been awarded the Commonwealth Regional Prize (Africa).

 His novel The Magic of Saida, set in Tanzania, was published in Canada in 2012, and in 2014 he published his memoirs, Home Was Kariakoo, based on his childhood and recent travels in East Africa. and in 2016 he published another novel, Nostalgia.
-In 2019, his ninth novel A Delhi Obsession was published to wide acclaim.
+In 2019, his ninth novel A Delhi Obsession was published.

-He is a member of the Order of Canada and has been awarded several honorary doctorates.
+He is a member of the Order of Canada.
+In 2013, he was awarded an honorary Doctor of Fine Arts from Carleton University.
 In 2016, he received the Canada Council Molson Prize for his career achievement.